C Run Async Task and Continue Ui With Delay

 You can find a lot of great information out there, but here we are focusing our energy on best practices.

-⚠Note: I advise you to look for more information if you are not very familiar with asynchronous programming.
+Note: I advise you to look for more information if you are not very familiar with asynchronous programming.

-Once you have learned the basics of asyncand awaitand got fairly comfortable with it, you're ready to go.
+and got fairly comfortable with it, you're ready to go.
 I think that we all know that sometimes we do some bad practices because we are unaware of how some things work and of course there is a lot of scattered documentation that can be a little confusing at the beginning.

 The idea of this article is to help you figure out best practices in order to improve your apps and skills, get a good dev/loop going, and in general have a great experience with Xamarin.

-📘Note: Here I'm going to show you justbest practices, I'm not going deep in details talking about TPL (Task Parallel Library), State machine, and so on.
+Note: Here I'm going to show you justbest practices, I'm not going deep in details talking about TPL (Task Parallel Library), State machine, and so on.
 But you will have all the references available just in case you want to go deep into something.

 Async/Await